ooinaruhugh/GroebnerWalk.jl/README.md

 ## Usage

 GroebnerWalk.jl provides its entire functionality through the function `groebner_walk`.
 The following example demonstrates the usage.
-First, we define the ideal Oscar.jl.
+First, we define the ideal using `Oscar`.
 ```julia
 using Oscar